Waste Watch

 Amount collected each year: 30,000 tonnes (approx.)

 Where’s it taken?
-To Waste Transfer Stations in Croydon (Stubbs Mead Depot) or Kingston (Villiers Road) where it is bulked before being transported in HGVs to the DS Smith paper mill in Kemsley, Kent.
+To Waste Transfer Stations in Croydon (Stubbs Mead Depot), Morden or Kingston (Villiers Road) where it is bulked before being transported in HGVs to paper mills.
+Most paper is sent to the DS Smith paper mill in Kemsley, Kent.

 What’s it turned into?
 More paper-based products.
 The waste paper and card is washed to remove inks, staples and glues, and then mixed with water to create a slurry.
 By adding different materials to this slurry, a variety of paper-based products can be created.
 For more information on the paper and card recycling process, watch this video from Recycle Now: paper – how is it recycled?